xyproto/gendesk/README.md

 ======================

-Generates .desktop files and downloads .png icons for a given PKGBUILD.
+Generates .desktop files and downloads .png icons from commandline arguments, or by specifiying a PKGBUILD file.

 See gendesk --help for more info.

-Patches and pull requests are welcome.
+Pull requests are welcome.

 MIT licensed
+Alexander Rødseth, 2013

 TODO